Use Composable Storefront in a Hybrid Implementation

 - SFRA and SiteGenesis templates

-- PWA Kit 3.10.0 or later
+- PWA Kit v3.10.0 or later

-- More specifically, @salesforce/commerce-sdk-react: v3.3.0, which comes packaged with PWA Kit 3.10.0
+: v3.3.0, which comes packaged with PWA Kit v3.10.0

-- Third-party IDP login with SLAS.
-SFRA third-party IDP logins are not supported.
+- Third-party IDP login with SLAS:

 Decide on the goals, scope, and timeline for your hybrid (phased headless) rollout.
 Keep in mind that the longer your site is in hybrid mode, the more time you have to spend on the operating complexity involved.
 Set a due date for transitioning to a 100% Composable site.